 Dark or Opaque Packaging

-Ever notice how most vitamin C preparations are packaged in dark glass bottles or opaque tubes?
-This is because vitamin C breaks down in direct light.
-“Some ingredients are inactivated by light and thus, should be packaged in dark containers,” explains Bhanusali.
-This means you’ll want to look for opaque or darkened glass packaging — and try to keep it away from direct sunlight!
+Ever notice how most vitamin C and retinol preparations are packaged in dark glass bottles or opaque tubes?
+This is because both of these ingredients break down in direct light.
+“Some ingredients are inactivated by light and thus, should be packaged in dark containers,” explains Dr. Bhanusali.
+This means you’ll want to look for opaque or darkened glass packaging — and try to keep it away from direct sunlight.

-Just as vitamin C and other ingredients may be rendered inactive when exposed to light, other ingredients and formulas can become inactivated when exposed to air.
-According to Bhanusali, this is why many products are packaged with a pump instead of a jar, “I tend to like pumps the most since they minimize the contact with air,” he shares.
+Just as some ingredients may be rendered inactive when exposed to light, other ingredients and formulas can become inactivated when oxidized — or exposed to air.
+According to Dr. Bhanusali, this is why many products are packaged with a pump instead of a jar, “I tend to like pumps the most since they minimize the contact with air,” he shares.

 Does your new face cream have a small plastic spoon in it’s container?
 Use it!
-Jarred skin care often comes with a plastic tool to remove the product inside.
-This is to help protect the product from becoming contaminated by germs or bacteria that may be lingering on your fingers.
-Using the plastic spoon or tool should reduce direct contact between those germs and bacteria from the rest of your product, which will help to preserve it from the moment you open it!
+Jarred skincare often comes with a tool to assist in removing the product inside.
+Not only does using the tool feel luxurious on the skin, it also helps prevent the cream from becoming contaminated by bacteria that may be lingering on your fingers.